Ybalrid/Annwvyn/README.md

 Then, go get the SDK installer here https://www.annwvyn.org/download/ and run it.
 If near the end of the installer, a CMD window open asking about setting up environment variables, say yes.

-This is due to the fact that the build configuration file need to locate the SDK installation directory.
+The installer needs to set the location of Annwvyn into an environement variable to easilly find everything with CMake.

 After that, if you need to update the engine to the current master branch, see the "Updating the engine" section below.